crisolutions/swift-style-guide/README.md

 }
 ```

-* **1.10** When calling a function that has many parameters, put each argument on a separate line with a single extra indentation.
+* **1.10** When calling a function that has many parameters, put each argument on a separate line with a single indentation.

 ```swift
 someFunctionWithManyArguments(